elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-is-atomic-mass-calculated-and-what-role-do-isotopes-play-in-this-calculation.md

 url: /learn/chemistry/questions/how-is-atomic-mass-calculated-and-what-role-do-isotopes-play-in-this-calculation
 score: -1.0
 related_article1:
-    id: 167564
+    id: 167566
-    title: What is electronegativity and how is it measured on the Pauling scale?
+    title: >-
+        What are the different structures carbon can form and why are they important?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-electronegativity-and-how-is-it-measured-on-the-pauling-scale
+    url: /learn/chemistry/questions/what-are-the-different-structures-carbon-can-form-and-why-are-they-important
 related_article2:
     id: 167560
+    title: >-
-    title: How do isotopes differ from each other in terms of neutrons?
+        How do isotopes differ from each other in terms of neutrons?
     subject: Chemistry
     url: /learn/chemistry/questions/how-do-isotopes-differ-from-each-other-in-terms-of-neutrons
 related_article3:
-    id: 167568
+    id: 167559
-    title: How do hydrogen bonds contribute to the properties of functional groups?
+    title: >-
+        What are the charges and masses of protons, neutrons, and electrons?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-hydrogen-bonds-contribute-to-the-properties-of-functional-groups
+    url: /learn/chemistry/questions/what-are-the-charges-and-masses-of-protons-neutrons-and-electrons
 related_article4:
-    id: 167557
+    id: 167560
-    title: What is the definition of matter and how does it differ from elements?
+    title: >-
+        How do isotopes differ from each other in terms of neutrons?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-definition-of-matter-and-how-does-it-differ-from-elements
+    url: /learn/chemistry/questions/how-do-isotopes-differ-from-each-other-in-terms-of-neutrons
 related_article5:
     id: 167558
+    title: >-
-    title: List the common elements found in living organisms and compare them with those in the non-living world.
+        List the common elements found in living organisms and compare them with those in the non-living world.
     subject: Chemistry
     url: /learn/chemistry/questions/list-the-common-elements-found-in-living-organisms-and-compare-them-with-those-in-the-nonliving-world
 ---